Pre-Med Advising

 • Complete AMCAS and other application forms.

-• Apply to the Health Professional Schools beginning June 1, 2008.
+• Apply to the health professions schools beginning June 1, 2015 for Fall 2016 admission.

 • Submit secondary applications to medical schools.